stevezhangzA/nash-chain-of-thought/README.md

 # Collaberation

 If you can find out any kinds of new usages of Nash CoT, we are welcomed to be contacted and supplyment new emergent experimental results!

+Both of my e-mile and adding new blog to this project is welcomed.